Omar Bradley: Veterans Administration

 President Truman appointed Bradley to head the Veterans Administration for two years after the war.
-He served from August 15, 1945, to November 30, 1947 and is credited with doing much to improve its health care system and with helping veterans receive their educational benefits under the G. I. Bill of Rights.
+He served from 15 August 1945 to 30 November 1947, being credited with doing much to improve its health care system and with helping veterans receive their educational benefits under the G. I. Bill of Rights.
 Bradley's influence on the VA is credited with helping shape it into the agency it is today.
 He was a regular visitor to Capitol Hill and lobbied on behalf of veterans' benefits in testimony before various congressional veteran affairs committees.
 Due to his numerous contributions to the Veterans Administration, the Secretary of Veterans Affairs' primary conference room at the headquarters of the Department of Veterans Affairs is named in Bradley's honor.

 Chairman of the Joint Chiefs of Staff

 Bradley became the Army Chief of Staff in 1948.
 After assuming command, Bradley found a U.S. military establishment badly in need of reorganization, equipment, and training.
 As Bradley himself put it, "the Army of 1948 could not fight its way out of a paper bag."

-On August 11, 1949, President Harry S. Truman appointed Bradley the first Chairman of the Joint Chiefs of Staff.
+On 11 August 1949, president Harry S. Truman appointed Bradley the first Chairman of the Joint Chiefs of Staff.
 After his initial 1948 plan to expand the Army and modernize its equipment was rejected by the Truman Administration, Bradley reacted to the increasingly severe postwar defense department budget cutbacks imposed by Secretary of Defense Louis A. Johnson by publicly supporting Johnson's decisions, going so far as to tell Congress that he would be doing a "disservice to the nation" if he asked for a larger military force.
 Bradley also suggested that official Navy protests of Secretary Johnson's canceling the supercarrier United States were due to improper personal or political, even mutinous motives, calling Navy admirals "fancy dans who won't hit the line with all they have on every play unless they can call the signals", and who were in "open rebellion against the civilian control."

 In his second memoir, Bradley would later state that not arguing more forcefully in 1948 and 1949 for a sufficient defense budget "was a mistake... perhaps the greatest mistake I made in my postwar years in Washington."